jekyll/jekyll/docs/_docs/installation/macos.md

 ### Install a newer Ruby version via Homebrew {#homebrew}

-If you wish to install the latest version of Ruby and get faster builds, we recommend to do it via [Homebrew](https://brew.sh) a handy package manager for macOS.
+If you wish to install the latest version of Ruby and get faster builds, we recommend doing it via [Homebrew](https://brew.sh) a handy package manager for macOS.

 ```sh
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"